Katerina Stikoudi: Her comeback on tv, YFSF: All Star, Greek-trap influences and EuroPrides (2021-today)

 In 2021 she was again in the cast of Your Face Sounds Familiar in its All Star version, as one of the most successful contestants on the show's history.
 There she embodied artists as Shakira, Dimitra Papiou, James Blunt, Dimitra Galani, Billy Idol, Hadise and others being the weekly winner for one, to ten, weeks.
 On the finals she had the 7th place to 9 all star contestants.
 In early 2021 she also released her new singles, All Grande, Grande, Revenge, Rio, influenced by the popular greek-trap music and corporating with the artists DJ Stephan, Lil Pop, Kings, KG, Dinamiss.

 In September 2021 she signed with BarkingWell Media and Alpha TV to be the new duet hostess of Nikos Koklonis in the upcoming season of Just the 2 Of Us, coming back to the show eleven years after her participation as celebrity contestant.
 Her first appearance on the show was on September 25 until today, in the seventh season.
 On October 15, three days before the birth of her first child, she released her fifth album Grande mainly consisted of her trap songs and balads.
 Before the end of the year she was part of the cast of the popular, fourth part of comedy movie-series, The Black Bachelor 4 portraying Eda one nymphomaniac woman living on an isolated tower.
 On June 10, 2022 she appeared as guest judge on the tenth episode of The Masked Singer.
 On June 22, she appeared after a long time on MAD Video Music Awards collaborating with Vegas, KG and Greg on the songs Yalla & Tous Ponaei.
 From July to September she was appearing with Stamatis Gonidis and Christos Menidiatis on Stage by Frangelico.
-On June 25, 2022 she had the lead performance on EuroPride 2022 holded in front of the White Tower of Thessaloniki.
+On June 25, 2022 she had the lead performance on EuroPride 2022 held in front of the White Tower of Thessaloniki.
 In September she also performed in EuroPride 2022 in Belgrade.
 In October she returned on the theatre, performing in the musical The Full Monty on Theatre Vembo as Laura.
 In March 2023 she has the lead on the new comedy of Stratos Markidis The groom is shaved in the end.